Venous lake on your lip?

 Healing time for venous lake lip treatment

 Having done as many venous lake treatments as we have, we have learned a few modifications in the procedure that are resulting in even faster healing times.
-It used to take 3-4 weeks to see total resolution of the area and now I am now seeing that in as little as two weeks.
+It often takes 3-4 weeks to see total resolution of the area but occasionally we see healing as little as two weeks.
 If the venous lake is deep into your lip (usually can’t tell until we work on it), a small white fibrous area forms under the skin and takes several more weeks to a couple months to disappear.
 You will be able to find it if you look very closely but the white area will not be detectable to others.
 No scar, no obvious evidence of anything having ever been there is the norm!

 Before you come